Earn points as you spend and redeem them for travel, gift cards, shopping and more with a rewards credit card.

 - Rewards partners.
 Rewards programs often partner with retailers and businesses to provide you with a wider range of redemption options.
 You may also have the opportunity to earn bonus points when you shop with partner stores.
 Choose a credit card rewards program that has partnerships with your favourite brands and products so you can take advantage of these options.

 - Redemption limitations.
-Some reward programs have blackout periods when you may not be able to make redemptions.
+Some rewards programs have blackout periods when you may not be able to make redemptions.
 Check the fine print for this information and consider the impact it could have on you.

 - Purchase rates.
 Rewards credit cards often have high standard interest rates.
 If you think you’ll carry a balance, consider how much interest your purchases will accrue and whether the rewards will outweigh the cost of your repayments.